cozy/cozy-stack/docs/konnectors.md

 - The migration path must be as easy as possible
 - The developpement and maintainance of konnector must also be as easy as possible

-### New doctype : io.cozy.konnector_account or io.cozy.account
+### New doctype : io.cozy.accounts

-A new doctype will have to be create to allow to keep konnector accounts independently from each konnector.
+A new doctype will have to be created to allow to keep konnector accounts independently from each konnector.
+The one once used by the email application seems to be a good candidate : io.cozy.accounts

-Maybe the existing io.cozy.account doctype, used by the email application, could also be used.
-Or is it deprecated ?

 Here is an example document with this doctype :